TheBetterStore/tbs-docs/docs/intro.md

 * Implementation

 ## The Goal
-A scalable and highly-available eCommerce platform deployed on AWS based on Cloud Native design.
-Such a system should be composed of loosely-coupled, highly-cohesive and independently-deployable microservices, that are able to accommodate agile change management with minimal risk using Infrastructure as Code and automated DevOps processes.
-Furthermore, such services should be fauly-tolerant and can scale independently on demand.
+An agile, scalable and highly-available eCommerce platform deployed on AWS based on Cloud Native design and MSA best practices.

 An initial hypothetical system is envisaged below:
 ![initialview.svg](initialview.svg)